- Australia Intro

 From our seats on the elevated porch we enjoyed eye-level views of the hungry birds while we hungry humans feasted on Sue’s scrumptious homemade muffins, egg casserole, and local tropical fruit, a hearty breakfast topped off with strong coffee.

 With all the avian activity, I soon found it difficult to concentrate on my breakfast.
-There were so many birds I had never seen and Steve helped identify as many as possible as they flew in and away from the various feeders.
-He pointed out a Spotted (Green) Catbird, which is a stout, medium-sized bird with a red eye, and then Steve identified a Yellow-spotted Honeyeaters, olive in color with a yellow patch behind the ears.
+There were so many birds I had never seen.
+Steve helped identify as many as possible as they flew in and away from the various feeders.
+He pointed out a Spotted (Green) Catbird, which is a stout, medium-sized bird with a red eye.
+Then he identified a Yellow-spotted Honeyeaters, olive in color with a yellow patch behind the ears.
 I hardly had enough time to find the field marks before another bird took its place.
 An Emerald Dove, which has a grey-mauve body and iridescent emerald wings, pecked the ground below the feeding frenzy while a pair of Yellow-throated Scrubwrens bounced amidst the fallen leaves searching for tasty tidbits.

 The Endangered Dinosaur Bird